bryanbritten/bryanbritten.github.io/_posts/2025-07-06-scf-kickoff.md

 layout: post
 title: SeeClickFix Pipeline in Azure - Project Kickoff
 tags: [scf, data]
-excerpt: Part two of a multi-part series on practicting data engineering skills with SeeClickFix data.
+excerpt: Part one of a multi-part series on practicting data engineering skills with SeeClickFix data.
 ---

 ### Table of Contents